Vandeilsonln/maven-nexus-packagecloud/README.md

 # 2 - Deploying to Package Cloud
 ### 2.1 - Setting up the repositories on Package Cloud

 Firstly, go to `https://packagecloud.io/` and create a free account.
-Once your logged in, click on `create repository` on the main page (it's a big blue button hehe) and create two repositories: `snapshot` and `release`.
+Once your logged in, click on `create repository` on the main page and create two repositories: `snapshot` and `release`.
 ![package cloud home page](./images/pc-home.png)